 We also achieved a 35% reduction in our Days Away From Work Case Rate (DAFWCR), with 56 fewer employees losing time from work due to a work related injury.

 Despite our progress, we are deeply saddened to report three of our fellow employee’s lives were tragically lost in motor vehicle accidents.
 This reinforces the importance of commitment and adherence to Life Rules, especially concerning transportation safety.

 Road Transportation Safety Performance

 Our transportation safety performance improved during 2014, with a 27% decrease in our recordable Motor Vehicle Accident Rate (MVAR).
 This amounts to 54 fewer motor vehicle accidents compared to the previous year.
 However, this improvement is tempered by a slight increase in our overall accident rate (all severity classifications).
 While the significant decrease in MVAR is encouraging, we still have many opportunities for improvement.
 Historically, the majority of our vehicle accidents were light severity and due to a combination of factors, with the most frequent being:

-For more information on Baker Hughes HSE goals and initiatives, and a detailed analysis of our health, safety and driving performance, please download our latest Annual HSE&S Report (see Associated Information).
+For more information on Baker Hughes HSE goals and initiatives, and a detailed analysis of our health, safety and driving performance, please download our latest Annual HSE and Social Responsibility Report.